4glio/sasapps.io/content/posts/security-of-sasjs-apps-on-viya.md

   - `POST /compute/sessions/${id}/jobs`
   - `POST /jobExecution/jobs`

+## Summary

-To summarise, the SASjs web apps we produce are always:
+The SASjs web apps we produce are always:

- - Appropriately licenced (no copyleft components)
+ - Appropriately licenced - no copyleft components
+ - Contained entirely in a standard Viya install
  - Version controlled
  - Easy to deploy
  - Documented